ndevlin/LiveRayMarching/README.md

 - LightPosTheta: Change the Theta Position of the Key Light
 - LightPosAzimuth: Change the azimuth (height) of the Key Light
+- FocalLength: Controls the Zoom of the Camera; 20 is most Wide-Angle, 200 is most TelePhoto
+- Aperture: Controls the Depth of Field: at 22 everything will be in focus, at 1 the Depth of Field will be at its most shallow (i.e. blurry)
 - FocusDistance: The distance of the focal plane from the camera.
 This will only be noticeable with a small Aperture (i.e. a Shallow Depth of Field)
-- FocalLength: Controls the Zoom of the Camera; 20 is most Wide-Angle, 200 is most TelePhoto
-- Aperture: Controls the Depth of Field: at 22 everything will be in focus, at 1 the Depth of Field will be at its most shallow (i.e. blurry)
 - Exposure: The percentage above or below 100% standard exposure
+- Gamma: Change the contrast of the image.
+1 is standard contrast, < 1 high contrast, > 1 lower contrast
 - AO_Amount: The amount of Ambient Occlusion rendered.
 0 is none, 5 is maximal
 - SSS_All: Turns on Sub-Surface Scattering for all materials in the scene.
 - RobotColor: Use a Color Picker to select the Albedo color of the robot